Jana Fett

-Jana Fett (/hr/; born 2 November 1996) is a Croatian tennis player.
+Jana Fett (/hr/; born 2 November 1996) is a Croatian inactive tennis player.
 On 30 October 2017, Fett reached her best singles ranking of world No. 97, and on 21 May 2018, she set her highest doubles ranking of No. 348.
 Fett has won nine singles and five doubles titles on the ITF Women's Circuit.

 Career

 2014–2015

 On the ITF Junior Circuit, Fett had a career-high ranking of No. 12, which she achieved on 24 February 2014.
 She was the runner-up at the 2014 Australian Open girls' singles event, wherein she fell to Elizaveta Kulichkova in the final.

 Fett's biggest title to date was at the 2015 Dunlop World Challenge, where she won the singles title defeating Luksika Kumkhum in the final.

 2017: WTA Tour debut, two semifinals, and top 100

 At the 2017 Hobart International, she qualified for her first main draw of a WTA tournament.
 She reached her first WTA Tour semifinal but lost to eventual champion and fellow qualifier, Elise Mertens.

 Later in the year, she reached her second semifinal at the Japan Women's Open, again coming through qualifying, while also scoring her first victory over a top-20 player, the top seed Kristina Mladenovic.
 She lost to fellow qualifier Miyu Kato, after failing to convert a match point.
 As a result, she made her top 100 debut on 18 September 2017.